Quickstart: Build your first .NET Aspire solution

 • Calls AddProject given the generic-type parameter with the project's details, adding the AspireSample.ApiService project to the application model.
 This is one of the fundamental building blocks of .NET Aspire, and it's used to configure service discovery and communication between the projects in your app.
 The name argument "apiservice" is used to identify the project in the application model, and used later by projects that want to communicate with it.

 • Calls AddProject again, this time adding the AspireSample.Web project to the application model.
-It also chains multiple calls to WithReference passing the cache and apiservice variables.
+It also chains multiple calls to WithReference passing the cache and apiService variables.
 The WithReference API is another fundamental API of .NET Aspire, which injects either service discovery information or connection string configuration into the project being added to the application model.
+Additionally, calls to the WaitFor API are used to ensure that the cache and apiService resources are available before the AspireSample.Web project is started.
+For more information, see .NET Aspire orchestration: Waiting for resources.

 Finally, the app is built and run.
-The DistributedApplication.Run() method is provided by the .NET Aspire SDK, and is responsible for starting the app and all of its dependencies.
+The DistributedApplication.Run() method is responsible for starting the app and all of its dependencies.
 For more information, see .NET Aspire orchestration overview.

 Tip